The Largest Boating Market on the Pacific

 How long can I finance a boat in California?

-Can I deduct boat loan interest on my taxes?
+Can I deduct boat loan interest in California?

 Ready to Finance Your California Boat?